 Drug addiction impacts all areas of society, something that’s evidenced by the number of rehab centers in Orange County.
-If you imagine a stereotypical street-dwelling crack addict when you think of drug addiction, you might be surprised by some of the drugs on our list today.
-Before we show you how to fight back against addiction yourself, and how to find the right drug rehab Orange County, we’ll briefly highlight 5 common drugs that create problems when abused.
+Before we show you how to fight back against addiction yourself, and how to find the right California rehab, we’ll briefly highlight 5 common drugs that create problems when abused.

 Common Drugs of Addiction